Innuendo

 Written by Queen

-If you like the original, you'll definately love this heavier version of the song.
-Track begins with Freddie looped singing "I Can't Live Without You."
-Much heavier guitars and drums throughout the entire track.
+If you like the original, you'll definitely love this heavier version of the song.
+This Rocks Retake begins with Freddie looped singing "I Can't Live Without You."
+It has much heavier guitars and real drums from Roger (as opposed to programmed) throughout the entire track.
+Brian was inspired to add some new guitar parts as well.
 If you thought the album version was too soft, this one is for you.
-Has a big outro instead of a fadeout, similar to how a live version could have been.
+It also has a big outro instead of a fadeout, similar to how a live version could have been.

 I Can't Live With You (The eYe Version) 4:40